RightbrainAI/github-action-tasks/README.md

 ## Understanding the Action

-This GitHub Action supports three inputs:
+This GitHub Action supports four inputs:

-    task-access-token (required): A unique access token for authentication. task-input (required): A JSON encoded object that defines the input for the task. task-api-host (optional): The hostname for the Rightbrain AI Tasks API, with a default value of app.rightbrain.ai.
+    task-access-token (required): A unique access token for authentication. task-input (optional): A JSON encoded object that defines the input for the task. task-input-json-file (optional): The path to a local file containing to defined input for the Task as a JSON encoded object task-api-host (optional): The hostname for the Rightbrain AI Tasks API, with a default value of app.rightbrain.ai.

+When calling the action you _must_ supply either `task-input` or `task-input-json-file`.

 Note: At the moment this Action does _NOT_ support file inputs to the API.